 FortisBC Electric's ability to generate electricity from its facilities on the Kootenay River and to receive its entitlement of capacity and energy under the Canal Plant Agreement depends upon the maintenance of its water licences issued under the Water Act (British Columbia).
 In addition, water flows on the Kootenay River are governed under the terms of the Columbia River Treaty between Canada and the United States, as well as the International Joint Commission's Order for Kootenay Lake.
 Government authorities in Canada and the United States have the power under the treaty and the International Joint Commission's Order to regulate water flows to protect environmental standards in a manner that could adversely affect the amount of water available for the generation of power.

 Loss of Service Area: FortisAlberta serves customers residing within various municipalities throughout its service areas.
 From time to time, municipal governments in Alberta give consideration to creating their own electric distribution utilities by purchasing the assets of FortisAlberta located within their municipal boundaries.
-Upon the termination, or in the absence, of a franchise agreement, a municipal Government Act (Alberta), with the price to be as agreed by the Company and the municipality failing which it is to be determined by the AUC.
+Upon the termination, or in the absence, of a franchise agreement, a municipality has the right, subject to AUC approval, to purchase FortisAlberta's assets within its municipal boundaries pursuant to the Municipal Government Act (Alberta), with the price to be as agreed by the Company and the municipality, failing which it is to be determined by the AUC.
 Additionally, under the Hydro and Electric Energy Act (Alberta), if a municipality that owns an electric distribution system expands its boundaries, it can acquire FortisAlberta's assets in the annexed area.
 In such circumstances, the Hydro and Electric Energy Act (Alberta) provides that the AUC may determine that the municipality should pay compensation to the Company for any facilities transferred on the basis of replacement cost less depreciation.
 Given the historical population and economic growth of Alberta and its municipalities, FortisAlberta is affected by transactions of this type from time to time.